jpetrie/schematic/README.md

   -- A list of file names to search for which will provide the project schematics. schematic_files = {"schematic.json"},

+    -- Set up clean and build tasks using the following task runner.
+Requires the appropriate -- plugin to be installed; see `:help schematic` for options. use_task_runner = nil,

     -- A function called when a project is activated; called with the project's table. on_activated = nil,
 }